 The Transparency in Coverage Rule became effective on January 11 of this year, and outlines three phases of work happening now through 2024:

-- For all plan years beginning on or after January 1, 2022, all group plans and issuers will be required to produce and make available three standardized files of healthcare pricing info, including: (1) negotiated rates for covered items and services; (2) historical allowed amounts and billed charges for OON providers; and (3) in-network rates and historical net prices for all covered prescription drugs.
+- For all plan years beginning on or after January 1, 2022, all group plans and issuers will be required to produce and make available three standardized files of healthcare pricing info by July 1, 2022, including: (1) negotiated rates for covered items and services; (2) historical allowed amounts and billed charges for OON providers; and (3) in-network rates and historical net prices for all covered prescription drugs.

 - Beginning January 1, 2023, all group plans and issuers will be required to provide plan participants with access to a web-based, personalized, self-service price transparency search tool that covers 500 items and services selected by regulators.